 - problems with memory, understanding and judgement

-Some of these problems can also occur if you have a deficiency in vitamin B12 or folate, but don't have anaemia.
+Some of these problems can also happen if you have a deficiency in vitamin B12 or folate and do not have anaemia.

 It's important to start treatment as soon as possible.
-This is because some problems caused by the condition can be irreversible.
+This is because some problems caused by the condition cannot be reversed.

 Causes of a deficiency